kodecocodes/SC_SpiroMifsud/For Instructor/script-part1.md

 ------------
 [slide shows the login and the parameters as it's explained OAuthSwift makes this process easier]

-OAuthSwift takes care of a lot of the details that happen with oAuth.
+OAuthSwift takes care of a lot of the details that happen with OAuth.
 We'll need to send our keys over with a few parameters, along with login credentials from the login screen we bring up.
 In return, we'll get theunique user token that gets sent in the redirect.
 OAuthSwift abstracts a lot of this back and forth by assisting with sending the parameters properly and handling the webview seamlessly in order to get that token.

 CODING
 ------------
 Let’s get started by creating a function called authenticateStrava.
 We’ll use this function to bring up a webview with a Strava login and then send over the required parameters.
-First, we set an instance of oAuthSwift and add the information from AppConfig.swift that we’ve collected.
+First, we set an instance of OAuthSwift and add the information from AppConfig.swift that we’ve collected.

      private func authenticateStrava() {
              self.oauthswift = OAuth2Swift(